-Yi Ch'ang-ho (Hangul: 이창호, Hanja?: 李昌鎬, RR?: I Chang-ho, M-R: Yi Ch'ang-ho, born 29 July 1975) is a Korean 9-dan professional considered to have been the strongest player in the world for much of the 90s and first decade of the 21st century.
-His name is commonly written Lee Changho.
+Yi Ch'ang-ho (Lee Changho, RR?: I Chang-ho, M-R: Yi Ch'ang-ho, 李昌鎬, born 29 July 1975) is a Korean, professional 9-dan.
+He is considered to have been the strongest player in the world from around 1995 through 2006.

-|Table of contents|
+|Table of contents||Table of diagrams

-In the early stage of his career, Yi was criticized that his playing style was molded only to beat the teacher, Cho (as he was not as dominant over other top players).
+In the early stage of his career, Lee was criticized that his playing style was molded only to beat the teacher, Cho (as he was not as dominant over other top players).
 Although he later proved that his style was effective against anyone, the criticism has some truth as he confessed later indirectly that his goal was to beat the teacher.

 In other words, it is the depth of simplicity.